 Tips for commercial property owners to follow: how to prevent frozen and burst water pipes and what to do if it happens

 The Insurance Institute for Business & Home Safety (IBHS) says in a report that the “temperature alert threshold” is 20 degrees F, and we know it can get much colder than that in the Chicagoland area.
-The IBHS offers the following advice on reducing the risk of pipes freezing and bursting:
+The IBHS offers the following advice on reducing the risk of frozen and burst pipes:

 - Seal wall cracks and fire protection lines, electrical conduit and other utility service lines